xXm4ntr4Xx/useReducer-guide/README.md

- 3. We crate an action variable  so we know how the action type is going to change the state
+ 3. Create an action variable  so we know how the action type is going to change the state

 <img width="437" alt="Screenshot 2022-03-10 at 22 17 22" src="https://user-images.githubusercontent.com/74420607/157764254-ef684336-7da7-4bb0-b8ce-65bbaef0404a.png">

-4. We create the function reducer that will contain the state (' the count ')as first parameter, and the action as second parameter,followed by a switch with an action.type. every case in the switch will refer to different action that will update the state differently
+4. Create the function reducer that will contain the state (' the count ')as first parameter, and the action as second parameter,followed by a switch with an action.type. every case in the switch will refer to different action that will update the state differently

 <img width="502" alt="Screenshot 2022-03-10 at 22 19 07" src="https://user-images.githubusercontent.com/74420607/157764387-f6b6111a-3705-4919-850b-f3bac470b88d.png">

-5. Now we can call an anonymous function containing the dispatch with the type action selected
+5. Call an anonymous function containing the dispatch with the type action selected

 <img width="713" alt="Screenshot 2022-03-10 at 22 27 32" src="https://user-images.githubusercontent.com/74420607/157765670-16c94686-6d7c-4bb7-8f04-05afda2b93a0.png">